 On the whole, the team behind this project did a terrific job choosing photographs to use for the backgrounds – and the images fit the game’s abandoned-school-horror feeling well.
 You will find examples of the visual presentation throughout this article.

 Before I knew how to get the sound working on my own, I listened to the music in a 2012 “let’s play” video for the game – and came away with the impression that the game is actually much creepier with sound effects (the sound effects do not rely on MIDI) and no music.
-The default sound-track, which loops constantly, is pleasant, albeit not particularly ominous.
+The default sound-track, which loops constantly, is pleasant enough, albeit not particularly ominous.
 One of the tracks that plays when Makoto is in a fight-or-flight situation was, in the words of one reviewer, unsuitable.
 Some tracks were better than others, but none gave me the impression that my experience with the game would have been better with the music.
 That the game is better without music suffices to establish my negative view of the soundtrack in the context of the story and its ambiance.

 Other Options and Notes